lammypi/Applied-Data-Science-for-UX/module02/readme.md

 I want to open this module with a simple statement: Statistics aren't scary.

 It's a specific way of thinking meant to help a researcher evaluate their observations.
-There are two schools of statistical thinking, Bayesian and Frequentist, that I provide some introductory detail on in (Statistical Thinking)[module02/statistical_thinking.ipynb].
+There are two schools of statistical thinking, Bayesian and Frequentist, that I provide some introductory detail on in [module02/statistical_thinking.ipynb](Statistical Thinking).
 I'll sum it up here by saying: UX will use the Frequentist approach almost exclusively.

 For now, let's focus on the distinction of Non-Parametric vs. Parametric statistics.
 You'll notice the presence of the word 'parameter' in these labels.
 So first, what is a _parameter_?
 A parameter is a metric that describes a feature of a variable's distribution.
 There are 3 key parameters:
 1. __Measures of central tendency__- describes the typical value of a distribution